 Geoffrey David Badham, Boy 1st Class, D/JX.171749, Royal Navy.
 Geoff was the son of William Ollin Badham and Doris Mary Badham, of Saundersfoot, and served in the Royal Navy, aboard HMS Maori.
 Maori was a Tribal Class destroyer that had been launched on 2 September 1937.
 She was involved in the pursuit of the Bismarck, and served with the 4th Cruiser Squadron, which was part of the Mediterranean Fleet, at the Battle of Cape Bon, off the coast of Tunisia during December, 1941.
 Geoffrey may have been injured during the Battle, as he died just days later at Alexandria, on 30 December 1941, aged just 17, and is buried at Alexandria (Hadra) War Memorial Cemetery.
 The Maori was finally sunk while anchored at Malta on 12 February 1942, when she went down with the loss of one crew member.

 David Robert Booker, Sergeant (Air Bomber), 1413457, Royal Air Force Volunteer Reserve.
-David was born on 28 February 1923, and was educated at Greenhill Grammar School.
-He served with 156 Squadron, RAF, which was part of the elite Pathfinder Force, armed with the Avro Lancaster heavy bomber.
-David was just taking part in his third mission when his Lancaster, serial EE118, took off from RAF Warboys on 29 September 1943, bound for Bochum.
+David was born in India on 28 February 1923, the son of Arthur Booker, an engineer, and Mary Booker.
+In May 1926 the family returned home from India and settled back at Osborne House, Harris Street, Tenby.
+David was educated at Greenhill Grammar School and at Christ College.
+He enlisted into the Royal Air Force Volunteer reserve soon after the outbreak of war and after training as an Air Bomber was posted to 156 Squadron, Royal Air Force, which was part of the elite Pathfinder Force, armed with the Avro Lancaster heavy bomber.
+David was taking part in his third mission when his Lancaster, serial EE118, took off from RAF Warboys on 29 September 1943, bound for Bochum.
 The crew found their target and returned home, but sadly crashed near Downham Market, Norfolk on the return leg, killing most of the crew, including David.
 His body was taken back to Tenby, where he was laid to rest at St. Mary’s Church Cemetery.

 Geoffrey Hugh Bowen, Flying Officer (Pilot), 161261, Royal Air Force Volunteer Reserve.
 Geoffrey was the son of Percival and Mary A. Bowen (nee Smith), of West Cross, Swansea.
 He was educated at Tenby Council School and at Greenhill School prior to enlisting into the Royal Air Force.
 Geoffrey received a commission as a Pilot Officer on 27 October 1943.
 He was killed in an aeroplane crash at Melton Mowbray on 13 May 1944, aged 22, and is buried at Swansea (Oystermouth) Cemetery.